-Jeff Gianola has edited and produced videos on each of our honorees since the awarding of Philanthropist Jean Vollum in 2003.
+Jeff Gianola has edited and produced videos on each of our honorees since the awarding of Philanthropist Jean Vollum in 2003, aside from the 2018 video on Mark and Ann Edlen produced by Magaurn Video Media.
 Learn more about each of our past Honored Citizens below.

 Donald J. Stastny, a Citizen and Provocateur, has forged a unique professional career as an Architect and Urbanist.
 His nationally recognized elevation of Design and Design Methodology as a “problem solving tool” has its foundation in the academic, political and social cultures of Portland and Oregon.
 Don’s professional approach, ethos and intellect have garnered him many titles: Architect and Placemaker, for his architectural work that reflects the values of a people and impact the community in which they are located; Urbanist and Strategic Planner, for providing tools for local decision makers to respond to the cultural and economic conditions that are unique to a place; Design Process Manager and Innovator, for elevating the design quality of over 500 new and renovated federal properties throughout the nation; and Teacher/Mentor and Citizen, for educating individuals and communities about the “power of design” through founding the Oregon School of Design and providing education for the elderly and youth.